Chart Color Schemes

 Belmont - Bennetts Green is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Belmont-Bennetts Green's population, as of November 2025, is approximately 18,093.
-This figure represents a growth of 229 people since the 2021 Census, which reported a population of 17,864.
-The increase was inferred from ABS data showing an estimated resident population of 17,878 in June 2024 and validated new addresses totalling 263 since the Census date.
-This results in a population density ratio of 814 persons per square kilometer, comparable to averages across locations assessed by AreaSearch.
-The area's 1.3% growth since the census is within 1.6 percentage points of its SA3 area (2.9%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 93.5% of overall population gains during recent periods.
+Belmont-Bennetts Green's population, as per AreaSearch's analysis, was approximately 18,093 by November 2025.
+This figure represents a growth of 229 people (1.3%) since the 2021 Census, which recorded a population of 17,864.
+The increase is inferred from ABS data showing an estimated resident population of 17,878 in June 2024 and 263 validated new addresses post-Census.
+This results in a density ratio of 814 persons per square kilometer, comparable to averages across locations assessed by AreaSearch.
+The area's growth rate of 1.3% since the Census is within 1.6 percentage points of the SA3 average (2.9%), indicating competitive growth fundamentals.
+Overseas migration drove population growth, contributing approximately 93.5% of overall gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-According to these projections, the area's population is expected to decline by 602 persons by 2041.
-However, specific age cohorts like those aged 85 and over are projected to increase, with an anticipated growth of 372 people in this group during this period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are utilized, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, the area's population is projected to decline by 602 persons according to this methodology.
+However, specific age cohorts like those aged 85 and over are expected to grow, with a projected increase of 372 people in this group.

 Frequently Asked Questions - Population